Objective research and reviews to aid investing decisions | Saturday, February 11, 2012 | S&P 500 (SPY) 134.36 -1.00 | Gold (GLD) 167.14 -0.88

 The Timing Value of John Hussman’s Market Climate Assessments

-John P. Hussman, Ph.D, president of Hussman Investment Trust, describes his market timing approach as follows: “The key elements in evaluating securities and market conditions are ‘valuations’ and ‘market action.’
+Do quantitatively-driven mutual fund managers such as John P. Hussman, Ph.D, president of Hussman Investment Trust, successfully time the stock market?
+He describes his market timing approach as follows: “The key elements in evaluating securities and market conditions are ‘valuations’ and ‘market action.’
 Each unique combination of these conditions results in a distinct Market Climate, with its own profile of expected return and risk.”
 His investment approach, as applied to funds such as Hussman Strategic Growth (HSGFX), is to “align our investment position with the prevailing Market Climate and shift that position when sufficient evidence of a Climate shift emerges.”
 Does this fund demonstrate good market timing?
-Using weekly dividend-adjusted returns for HSGFX during 11/21/00 (the earliest available) through 9/30/11 (565 weekly returns), along with contemporaneous weekly returns for several benchmarks, we find that:
+Using weekly dividend-adjusted returns for HSGFX during 11/21/00 (the earliest available) through 7/26/13 (660 weekly returns), along with contemporaneous weekly returns for the S&P 500 Index and the Russell 2000 Index as benchmarks, we find that:

 Each of the Hussman funds “varies its exposure to market fluctuations – from neutral to aggressive – based on the unique return/risk characteristics of each Market Climate”.
-Performance of a fund with respect to some index, such as the S&P 500 Index, therefore derives from some combination of:
+Performance of such a fund with respect to some index, such as the S&P 500 Index, therefore derives from some combination of:

 1. Stock selection (including dividends).